Customer Development 101: Cust Dev for Product Managers in 10 minutes

-- to measure attitude, intent, or task success (how does user like the current process, how is it important for user from 0 to 10, what is the NPS for your product?)
+- to measure attitude, intent, or task success (how does the user like the current process, how is it important for users from 0 to 10, what is the NPS for your product?)

 - to track changes over time (what was users’ attitude in the past, and how it changed after the feature release)

 - to track problems (you discovered the issue in your software, but how many users are experiencing a problem?)

 - to discover reasons behind and what users really care about

 It is better to use interviews for problem discovery and product discovery (yeah, these are two different interviews).
 If you interviewed few target users and discovered a problem they face, you may create a survey with answer options to gather quantitative information about whether other users face similar problems, how often, how important those are for them, etc.

 You should keep your surveys short (make it possible to take within a few minutes), since large surveys may scare potential users.
 Every question must have a specific goal or collect quantity insights, questions should be grouped and have logical connections (do not do jumps forth and back, since it is confusing).
 Ask broad questions first before moving to more specific ones.

 Do not use leading questions!!!
 Questions like, would you use a product like this, lead to biased responses.
 Also, questions shaped as “do you agree with a statement” lead to a Yes/No answer, but it is better to ask “how the user feels about something on a scale from 0 to 10”.
 It gives more granularity to users’ responses.
 Avoid open-ended questions in surveys (leave those for interviews), use quantifiable questions, like rating scales.

 When you analyze survey results remember about statistical significance — if you have more replies from target users, then the more accurate your survey is for a target market.

 Also, don’t look only at average values of survey responses, look at details for each score given — there may be additional segments of target users hidden, that can be valuable for you and need to be interviewed.